 A 2001 census identified a total human population of 47,771, growing at an average rate of 0.32% which would make today’s population more than double and could easily be close to 250,000 by 2050.
 Tourism and Raja Ampat’s pristine nature are among the biggest economic drivers so it’s important the area is prepared for the rapid growth.

-This is why Heike is now single-mindedly focused on finding a way to work with UNIPA and create local research that can help the West Papuans continue to preserve this stunning and still mostly pristine area.
-She would like to see the establishment of baseline research and a marine research centre including student education and projects.
+This is why Heike is now single-mindedly focused on finding a way to work with a local partner and UNIPA that can help the West Papuans continue to preserve this stunning and still mostly pristine area.
+She would like to see the establishment of baseline research and a marine education and research centre run by local partners including student education and projects.

 “The sole focus now, is to discover ways to finance the work, because this information and knowledge is vital to conservation and environmental management and our knowledge of the world in general”, she says.

 There is a lot to do but also a willingness among the Indonesian locals and authorities.

 “It’s about trying to put yourself in the perspective of the animals”, Heike says.
 “You can’t do this with pictures or film footage and you can’t even do it by watching whales, you have to be able to listen”